microfeedback/microfeedback-button/README.md

       `MicroFeedbackButton` instance) and input result.
 This is called before sending the request to the microfeedback backend.
 Useful for displaying a "Thank you" message with `return btn.alert(...)`.

+Additionally, any valid [sweetalert2](https://sweetalert2.github.io/#configuration) option may be passed to configure the input dialog.

 ### Methods